Terms of Trading

 13.5 Each of the Developer and the Client hereby undertakes one to the other that for the period of 12 months following completion of the Service they will not directly or by an agent or otherwise and whether for themselves or for the benefit of any other person induce or endeavour to induce any officer or employee of the other to leave his employment.

 13.6.
 The provisions of the last previous subparagraph shall not apply to one of them if the other becomes subject to bankruptcy, receivership or liquidation proceedings.

 Third-Party Software Rights

-14.2 Insofar as the terms of business of a third party seller of software (“Seller”) do not permit the arrangement set out in Clause 14.1 above, then the Client shall himself buy the software concerned whereupon the developer shall have no obligation in respect of the software except to warrant that it functions as a part of the software.
+14.2 Insofar as the terms of business of a third party seller of software (“Seller”) do not permit the arrangement set out in Clause 14.1 above, then the Client shall himself buy the software concerned whereupon the Developer shall have no obligation in respect of the software except to warrant that it functions as a part of the software.

-14.3 Insofar as it is impractical to follow the procedure set out in Clause 14.2 above, then the developer shall be deemed to be the agents of the Clients for the purpose of buying such software.
-In this event, the developer will advise the Seller by email, with a copy to the Client, that the software has been purchased for use by the Client.
-The developer will provide full contact details to the Seller.
+14.3 Insofar as it is impractical to follow the procedure set out in Clause 14.2 above, then the Developer shall be deemed to be the agents of the Client s for the purpose of buying such software.
+In this event, the Developer will advise the Seller by email, with a copy to the Client, that the software has been purchased for use by the Client.
+The Developer will provide full contact details to the Seller.
 It shall be the responsibility of the Client to retain the copy of the email message by the Designer.